Study Abroad Program Overview

-If you are attending the spring option, you may extend your EAP participation to the year.
-If you are attending the fall option, you may extend your EAP participation to the spring.
-You will need to plan in advance for your visa.
+The academic year in Brazil runs from January to December.
+If you are attending the spring option, you may extend your UCEAP participation to the year.
+If you are attending the fall option, you may extend your UCEAP participation to the spring.

-Students wishing to immerse themselves more deeply into carioca culture may engage in the volunteer community service projects organized by PUC-Rio and some NGOs around the city; any project taking place in a favela requires PUC sponsorship.
-See also Internships on the "Courses and Credit" tab.
+Students wishing to immerse themselves more deeply into carioca culture may engage in the volunteer community service projects organized by PUC-Rio and some NGOs around the city.
+Be aware that any project taking place in a favela requires PUC-Rio sponsorship.
+See also the section on Internships on the "Courses and Credit" tab.

 Former students recommend joining a capoeira group or taking lessons to meet Brazilian students and experience a rich strain of local culture.